neuhaus/vea/README.md

 The original README is below.

-This is the first version of vea - virtual email admin written by Felix Wolf <felix AT xis DOT to>.
+This is the first version of vea - virtual email admin written by Felix Wolf &lt;felix AT xis DOT to>.
 This software is under the Apache License v2.
 Please read the LICENSE file for details.

 vea is an ajax driven virtual email management frontend based on php, smarty templates and jquery.